chipsalliance/Caliptra/doc/Caliptra.md

 ## FW Signing/Verification algorithms

 Caliptra firmware is composed of multiple layers: an FMC and an application firmware image.
-Each layer is signed individually by ECDSA P384 keys.
+Each layer is signed individually by ECDSA P384 keys, and optionally [LMS Signatures](#post-quantum-cryptography-pqc-requirements) as well.

 Each layer is signed by a vendor-controlled key.
 In addition, each layer may also be signed by an owner-controlled key.
 The image header contains both the owner public key and the signature using that key.